 Some candidate management systems make it easy to communicate with candidates using a messaging feature.
 This communication can then be attached to candidate profiles and considered among the other factors when hiring decisions are made.
 Being able to easily communicate with a candidate, having all of their information readily accessible within the same dashboard, can also foster a deeper relationship with candidates and improve the candidate experience.

 The interview stage is often considered the most important phase of the hiring process.
 Candidate management systems may offer guidance through this process, such as sample questions or even a ranking system to score candidates’ answers and compare them.
 Additionally, some candidate management systems offer interview tools right through the platform, such as video interviewing.

 Onboarding New Employees

 After hiring decisions have been made, candidate management systems can sometimes be used to onboard new employees and export information over to other types of human resources software.
 This can speed up the hiring process and mitigate errors that might have been made when translating information from one system to another, or from paper into a database.

 Allowing candidates to use candidate management software to upload their own forms and fill in new hire information can empower your new employees and make them feel trusted, while also saving your HR personnel time.

-If you would like to implement a candidate management system into your company but don’t know where to start, check out some of the Software that we work with.
-If you would like some assistance from professionals in selecting a system, visit our Software Match page to get started.
+If you would like to implement a candidate management system into your company but don’t know where to start, check out some of the ATS software that we work with.
+If you would like some assistance from professionals in selecting a system, visit our software match page to get started.